Alecppt/cityEvents/README.md

 # cityEvents
-a web app which allow users to create pins to share events in cities
+a web app which allow users to create pins on google map to share events in cities